-In chiropractic, we are not treating the same thing the allopathic medical profession is treating, that being a “diagnosis.”
+In chiropractic, we are not relieving the same thing the allopathic medical profession is relieving, that being a “diagnosis.”
 The presumed diagnosis might be migraine headaches, essential hypertension (aka high blood pressure), fibromyalgia, etc.

 It is like a dentist who takes care of your teeth, so you won’t lose them someday.
 Chiropractic, like dentistry, is not an alternative care.
 The medical doctors have no science or practice of correcting vertebral subluxations (spinal misalignments) just as they have no science for taking care of your teeth.

-In fact, chiropractic is a completely different profession doing things completely different in the science, art, and philosophy of how we practice.
+In fact, chiropractic, Blair chiropractic in particular, is a completely different profession doing things completely different in the science, art, and philosophy of how we practice.

 My point is that everyone who has a condition, regardless of the diagnosis, owes it to themselves to seek chiropractic as their primary practitioner to examine and, when necessary, correct any vertebral subluxations.
 This is the logical and conservative way of finding the underlying cause of many conditions.